 Declan Cox (2017)

-Declan studies Environmental Science at Melbourne University.
+Declan studied Environmental Science at Melbourne University.
 Currently in his second year of study, he is aiming to specialise in Structural Engineering.
 Declan also plays rugby for the Melbourne University Rugby Club and represented the Melbourne Rebels Under-20s in the 2017 Super Under-20s competition.
 The knowledge and leadership skills Declan gained through his experience in the Rebels Under-20s will see him become an even more important member in the Melbourne University community.

 Andrew Smylie (2015)